jackdepree/MSU-Capstone/README.md

 # SVM code explanation

-Overview
+Overview:

 This code implemented a time-series prediction model using Support Vector Regression (SVR) to predict KPIs.
 The SVR model from the sklearn.svm library was used to forecast the target variable of four distribution companies based on historical data and additional features such as quantity, document_id, and others derived from the past few periods.

-Libraries and Modules
+Libraries and Modules:

 •	Numpy: Used for numerical operations like calculating performance metrics.
 •	Pandas: Used for data manipulation and reading the dataset.
 •	Scikit-Learn: Used for implementing the SVR model, data scaling, and evaluating the model.
 •	Matplotlib: Used for data visualization (e.g., plotting actual vs predicted revenue).
 •	Metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), R² Score, and others were used for evaluating the model performance.

-Data Preprocessing and Feature Engineering
+Data Preprocessing and Feature Engineering:

 Function: encoder(df, target, window=1, cut=1, drop_timeline=True)
 This function processed the dataset to create the necessary features for the SVR model:
 •	Rolling Window for Target: The function calculated the rolling mean of the target over a specified window to smooth out fluctuations and make the target more suitable for prediction.